PSI-Rockin/CorgiDS/README.md

 ## Compiling
 CorgiDS requires Qt 5.9 and currently supports qmake and meson.
 Please report any compilation errors or other problems that happen during this process.
 Pull requests are welcome for CMake support.

+### Known issues
+On Windows, builds compiled with Visual Studio fail to boot any games and display a gray screen during execution.
+For now, use mingw instead.

 ### Building with qmake
 ```
 cd CorgiDS/CorgiDS